Stvad/remark-text-decoration/README.md

 ## Options
 You may supply an optional options object to configure the plugin.
 These are the options currently supported.

-- 'marker' - The token used to identify unerlined text.
+- `marker` - The token used to identify unerlined text.
 By default this is '__'.
-- 'nodeType' - The name of the node to create.
+- `nodeType` - The name of the node to create.
 By default this is 'unerline'.
-- 'tagType' - The name of the HTML tag to wrap the text in.
+- `tagType` - The name of the HTML tag to wrap the text in.
 The default is 'ins' however this may not always be appropriate.
-- 'classNames' - An array of class names to use for the HTML tag.
+- `classNames` - An array of class names to use for the HTML tag.
 By default this is just 'underline'.
 Passing an empty array will disable this.

 **Example**
 ```js